 Welcome to our Primary Department

-We have a very vibrant and nurturing department, comprising of two Teachers, two HLTAs and four Teaching Assistants, who are all very highly experienced and specialised.
+We have a very vibrant and nurturing department, comprising of four Teachers, HLTAs and Teaching Assistants, who are all very highly experienced and specialised.
 We aim to give the pupils the best possible start in their journey through education; supporting their emotional needs and wellbeing with a nurturing approach alongside our dynamic innovative curriculum.

-We have two classroom areas which are well equipped for learning, play and life skills.
-This includes a light and dark sensory room, Lego therapy area, continuous provision environment, construction room, reading room, phonics hub and kitchen areas.
-Pupils also have access to our adventure playground and we have plans for extending our outdoor provision to support gross motor skills and to help to develop pupils' core strength, balance and co-ordination skills.
+We have three classroom areas which are well-equipped for learning, play and life skills.
+This includes a light and dark sensory room, Lego therapy area, continuous provision environment, reading room, phonics hub, intervention rooms and kitchen areas.
+Pupils also have access to our adventure playground and access to outdoor provision.

 To support our pupils' health, wellbeing and life skills we also utilise our local area including visits to the local park, beach, marine lake, Wirral Way, and encourage our children to develop a sense of local community.

-Our Primary Department takes part in our whole school Wellbeing and Life Skills Adventures every Friday afternoon, with a choice of activities on and off site.
+Our Primary Department takes part in Primary Wellbeing and Life Skills Adventures every Friday afternoon, with a choice of activities on and off site.

 At West Kirby School and College, our classes follow their own bespoke curriculum.
 These are based on learning pathways which reflect the aims and values we want our curriculum to possess.

-At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Reading and Phonics page for more information), alongside 'Literacy Counts Read to Write'.
-(Read more on our English page).
-In Mathematics we use 'White Rose Maths'.
+At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Primary English page for more information), alongside 'Literacy Counts Read to Write', Steps to Read.

-From September 2020 we have introduced a new global curriculum called 'Learning means the world''.
+From September 2020 we introduced a new global curriculum called 'Learning Means the World''.
 This curriculum is innovative, forward thinking and highly relevant to our pupils' needs and thoroughly engages them as they tackle challenging topics and issues.
-As a school which is majority white British, we wanted our pupils to fully embrace cultural diversity, learning about, experiencing an celebrating a range of range of cultural and faith heritages.
+As a school which is majority white British, we wanted our pupils to fully embrace cultural diversity, learning about, experiencing and celebrating a range of cultural and faith heritages.

-The 'Learning Meets the World' (LMTW) curriculum is theme based and has been written with world issues in mind and is centred around 4 c's :
+The 'Learning Means the World' (LMTW) curriculum is theme based and has been written with world issues in mind and is centred around 4 c's :

 As the future generation our pupils need a greater awareness and appreciation of local, national and global conservation issues and initiatives, they need to learn that they have an important role to play in sustainability.
 This curriculum gives our pupils opportunities to grow and develop, spiritually, emotionally, physically and socially in the natural world around them.